 \emph{Discussion. -- } The broken self-similarity appears since the pinning and probe flow introduce special velocity scales.
-The fast initial decay most likely appears due to increased mutual friction constant $\hat\alpha$ (Fig.~\ref{fig:simulations}f), which will cause fast annihilation of small vortex dipoles.
-The initial exponent $\xi = 2$, is also in good agreement with the annihilation of vortices ejected from large clusters on the side walls\cite{cidrim_2016}.
-The significant slowdown around 1~s for $v_p = 6$~cm/s is likely the result of high $\hat\alpha^\prime$ just above depinning velocity (see Fig.~\ref{fig:simulations}f), which slows down advection and will thus slow down the mixing of the vortices.
-Indeed, the slowdown is less pronounced for the random initial condition with the same depinning and probe velocities (dashed red line in Fig.~\ref{fig:simulations}e), although after the vortices become sufficiently mixed, the decay becomes independent of the initial condition.
+The fast initial decay most likely appears due to presence of small vortex pairs, whose rapid annihilation scales roughly as $t^{-2}$ as shown in Fig.~\ref{fig:simulations}(e).
+Once these small pairs annihilate, any further decay can proceed only after large initial clusters are mixed (compare the slowdown in the range 1 -- 10 s in \ref{fig:decay-data-all}c and Fig.~\ref{fig:simulations}e), which is further slowed down by high $\hat\alpha^\prime$ just above depinning velocity, Fig.~\ref{fig:simulations}f, which slows down advection in \eqref{eq:eom-pinning}.
+The slowdown is absent for the random or pairs initial conditions with the same depinning and probe velocities, although after the vortices become mixed, the decay becomes mostly independent of the initial condition.

-For low probe velocities ($v_p \approx 4$~cm/s, gray curves in Fig.~\ref{fig:decay-data-all}b), rapid recovery of the probe signal is observed.
-This is consistent with the immobilization of vortices seen in Fig.~\ref{fig:simulations} for $v_p < v_d$, since the mutual friction force $f_\mathrm{MF} = 0$ for $\bv{v}_L = 0$ and thus the fourth sound will not be dissipated.
-Moreover, with rescaling $t \to rt$ and $L \to L/r$ with $r = 5$ (which would leave the self-similar $L\propto 1/t$ unchanged) the $v_p=6$~cm/s decay from Fig.~\ref{fig:simulations} overlaps with the experimental data from the $G$ device at highest $L_0$ for two orders of magnitude in time (see Fig.~\ref{fig:EM_overlap}, End Matter), which hints at the possibility of a more general self-similar scaling.
-The exact details of the decay curves will be complicated by the specific geometry of the acoustic modes used to drive and probe the turbulence, e.g., the stagnation points for the G and J geometries will lead to a distribution of local $v_p$.
-However, the numerical model captures all essential features of the experimental observations.
+For low probe velocities ($v_p \approx 4$~cm/s, gray curves in Fig.~\ref{fig:decay-data-all}b), the probe signal recovers rapidly.
+This is consistent with the immobilization of vortices seen in Fig.~\ref{fig:simulations} for $v_p < v_d$: the superflow is dissipated by the vortices at an instantaneous power $P$ given by the Magnus force with \eqref{eq:eom-pinning}, i.e., $P = \kappa\rho_s\hat\alpha v_s^2$ and for $v_s < v_d$, $\hat\alpha = 0$ and thus $P = 0$.
+This, however, also modifies the applicability of \eqref{eq:L}, where the bare mutual friction parameter $\alpha$ ought to be replaced with $\hat\alpha$ averaged over one cycle of the oscillating flow, which would renormalize the measured $L$ by approximately 1/4 (see End Matter), thus changing the prefactor of the decay law, but would leave the scaling unchanged.
+Further, the flow enhancement near corners and stagnation points for the G and J geometries will lead to a distribution of local $v_s$ which affect $\hat\alpha$ and spatial sensitivity to $L$ (especially for \emph{J} device with strongly localized probe flow, Fig.~\ref{fig:meas_sequence}a).
+More work is needed for the full understanding of the interaction of pinning and dissipation, however, the numerical model captures all essential features of the experimental observations.